rovaughn/platform-docs/platform/manual/microservices/add-microservice/using-template.rst

     # Clone microservices 'api' and 'ui' from 'hasura/hello-react'
     $ hasura microservice clone api ui --from hasura/hello-react

-Step 3: Tell the hasura CLI that you want to git-push to deploy this microservice
+Step 3: Tell the Hasura CLI that you want to git-push to deploy this microservice
 ---------------------------------------------------------------------------------

 Add configuration to your ``conf/ci.yaml`` file so that ``git push hasura master`` will